DesireeNuebler/geri-demo-app/README.md

-# Streamlit Demo for Model from Research Paper
+# Streamlit Demo for Model from Research Paper "Prediction model for growth hormone resistance in a subgroup of sarcopenic patients with IGF-I deficiency"

 ## Overview
 This Streamlit demo provides an interactive interface for understanding and evaluating the model introduced in our research paper.
 It allows non-technical users to run inference, visualize the model and prediction explainability, and experiment with different patient characteristics without writing code.